ohnx/gotodo/API.md

 * Else if `authority` is present
     * If `token` is a primary token and equal to the contents of `authority`, invalidate the token.
     * Else if `token` is a secondary or tertiary token and `authority` is a primary token, invalidate the token.
-    * Else, return an error.
+    * Else, return an error 400 or 403.
-* Else, return an error.
+* Else, return an error 400.

 #### Response